dfinity/subnet-rental-canister/README.md

 ```
 which will be placed in the root folder of the project.

-Next, download the required NNS canister Wasms with:
+Next, download the necessary NNS canister Wasms with:

 ```bash
 ./scripts/download_wasms.sh
 ```
+A patched version of the CMC is already included in the project.

 Finally, run the tests with: